 Summary: Many aspects of transportation are covered by regulations based on the Americans with Disabilities Act (ADA).
 This article gives an overview of the ADA requirements for transportation services such as public bus systems and private taxi companies.

 For people with disabilities, the importance of accessible transportation cannot be overstated.
 Transportation is crucial for independent living and participation in community life.
 Many regular activities, such as commuting, shopping, going to the movies, and visiting a doctor, usually require transportation.
 This article answers common questions about transportation providers and accessibility.

 What types of transportation are covered by the ADA?

 The Americans with Disabilities Act (ADA) applies to both public and private transportation services and organizations.
 The ADA requirements vary in some instances for public and private transportation providers.
-For public entities (such as state and local governments), the ADA applies to city bus systems, paratransit, regional rail, and more.
+For public entities (state and local governments), the ADA applies to city bus systems, paratransit, regional rail, and more.
 For private organizations, the ADA has requirements for taxis, airport shuttles, motor coach buses, and more.